 For many kids, the only thing you’ll need to get them started in tennis is a racquet.
 However, depending on where they’re learning or taking lessons, you may find they need non-marking shoes as well.

-This is typically the case if kids are being taught on full-sized hard courts, where shoes can leave undesired marks or skids on the court.
-It’s worth checking with the instructor or tennis club beforehand to see if this is a requirement.
+Kids require non-marking shoes when instruction occurs on full-sized hard courts, where footwear can leave undesired marks or skids on the court.
+It’s worth checking with your child’s instructor or tennis club beforehand to see if this is a requirement.